Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 - The Inventory Approval Management System:
   - Check if the requested inventory is available
   - Budget Approval to be given by the finance department.
-  - Quality Assurance team enures that company policies and regulations are met
+  - Quality Assurance team ensures that company policies and regulations are met

 #### **3️⃣ Power BI – Reporting & Analytics**
 - Connected to **Dataverse** for real-time tracking of: